fariasmateuss/tindev/README.md

 Update the baseURL at src/services/api.js;

-To start the mobile app.
+To start the mobile app;

 ```
   react-native run-ios